sarahmarie23/Class-Notes/Week 6 Notes - 132.md

 * The real solution: Pass a *reference* of the vector to the function.
 Any changes made to the vector in the function will be made on the original vector.
 There's only one original vector in play here.

-* A reference is the ***address in memory where the element is stored*** so you can directly access and modify the element.
+* A reference provides **direct access to the memory location where the element is stored**, allowing you to access and modify the original element directly..

 > ✨ This concept is tricky for many students and it's going to get a bit more challenging!
 Make sure you understand this concept this week.